 - a.
 The nets must be complete.
 Traffic cannot be passed to a station that cannot be worked.
 The Communications Unit Leader must place relays and repeaters where they are needed and the Operations Section Chief must try not to send teams where he can't talk to them.
 RO's should be well-trained in field maintenance of radios and must follow their commo instructions. - b.
 Message handling must be accurate.
 Every fixed station must maintain a complete Radio Log.
-Communications Center RO's must use the standard ICS General MessageForm (GMF) for all traffic passed.
+Communications Center RO's must use the standard ICS General Message Form (GMF) for all traffic passed.
 Radio Operators must understand that their job is to pass traffic, not to generate it.
 Tactical decisions must be left to the leaders.
 Use of the radio Standard Operating Procedure (SOP) and General Message Form enhances accuracy.

-6. Position Information
+7. Position Information

 Quick and unambiguous reporting of team position is essential to an efficient search operation; a search team which cannot communicate its position is useless as a strategic tool.
-Each Field Team must be able to report its position, using the standard ASRC Grid System, at any time.
+Each Field Team must be able to quickly, reliably, and accurately report its position using the standard ASRC Grid System.
+Field Teams must be able to use the Universal Transverse Mercator/Milatary Grid Reference System (UTM/MGRS) to work with many other SAR organizations, latitude and longitude to coordinate with helicopter pilots using the LORAN radionavigation system, and distance and azimuth from VOR's (VHF OmniRange beacons) as used by pilots without LORAN systems.

-7. Public Relations
+8. Public Relations

 Public relations is the province of the Responsible Agent.
 All enquiries should be referred to him or his delegates (sometimes the ASRC IC is one).
 ASRC members should respectfully refer to their superiors questions from the press or public, except to provide general information about the ASRC or one of its Groups.
-Searchers must be reminded by the Command Staff to be tactful but closemouthed.
+Searchers must be reminded by the Command Staff to be tactful but close-mouthed.